 Master in United States History and Government - Ashland University

 Danny Grondin is a lifelong resident of Virginia Beach, Virginia.
 Danny began his career at Friends School as a soccer coach and PE teacher well over a decade ago.
 His students describe him as passionate, dedicated, knowledgeable and caring.
 Throughout his time at Friends, Danny has taught classes in every division and served in a variety of leadership roles within the school community.
 However, Danny's real passion is teaching history and government in the upper school with a dedication to developing responsible and engaged global citizens.
 Danny is committed to the belief that our students are the future of the world and as such the ripple effect teachers create can be endless.
 Danny is also a member of the VBFS Diversity Committee.

 Master Gardener for Experiential Learning

 Rachel has worked in horticulture for over twenty years, beginning at the Norfolk Botanical Garden and presently as the Landscape Coordinator at Old Dominion University.
 A career horticulturist, she holds an AAS in Horticulture Design and Management, Certifications in Chesapeake Bay Landscape Professional Level 1- Maintenance and Level 2- Design and Installation of conservation and resilient landscapes and completed a 100 hour Permaculture Design Certificate in September 2019.
-She's a senior at Old Dominion University, graduating December 2019 with a BS in Human Service and Counseling, minor in Psychology and Diversity Studies.
 As a 500 hour RYT, Registered Yoga Teacher and Restorative Breathwork Facilitator she is able to introduce breath and body awareness into garden sessions.
-She loves the excitement and genuine love for the school community, curriculum and project-based learning approach to students here at Friends.
+She loves the excitement and genuine love for the school community, curriculum and project-based learning approach to education here at Friends.
 Facilitating a relationship between students and the natural world, through the lens of gardening brings her great joy.
 She is passionate about nature's patterns, cycles and cultivating the understanding of reciprocity between plants and people.
 Rachel's son is also enrolled at VBFS!

 Assistant Head of School and Chief Financial Officer